orey/papers/docs/articles/mbse-vs-ea.md

 Let us take a sample in a non military domain: the constellations of satellites.
 To be able to operate a constellation of more than 100 satellites in a crowded space, the ground segment complexity is very high.

 The thing is it is not easy to design the product (the satellite) as the set of software required to operate many instances of this very satellite.
-More and more military systems are facing the same kind of problems: they must be tightly coupled together.
+More and more military systems are facing the same kind of problems: they must tightly couple together the product definition and the product support design phases.

 How to ensure that all the requirements are taken in charge by all sub-systems in the global system, above all when the way of model management software systems is more related to IT techniques such as enterprise architecture, IT architecture or software architecture?